pavkriz/radio-localization-eval/README.md

-# Evaluation of several radio-fingerprint-based algorithms
+# Evaluation of several radio-fingerprint-based localization algorithms

 Copy config.properties.sample into a local config.properties and adjust it in order to allow the application to load the live data from the server.